On Learning

 Any seemingly pointless activity which is actually necessary to solve a problem which solves a problem which, several levels of recursion later, solves the real problem you’re working on.

-Reinforcing the idea that learning requires deliberate effort is Andy Matuschak in Understanding requires effortful engagement:
+Reinforcing the idea is Andy Matuschak in Understanding requires effortful engagement:

 If you want to really understand an idea, you have to grapple with it.